hughobrien/zfs-remote-mirror/README.md

 ZFS
 ---
 Now that we have an encrypted substrate, we can hand it over to ZFS.
 The *zpool* command handles all things low-level in ZFS.
-I'm calling my pool *wd* (it's a [WD](https://en.wikipedia.org/wiki/Western_Digital) disk).
+I'm calling my pool [*wd*](https://en.wikipedia.org/wiki/Western_Digital).

 	root@knox# zpool create -O atime=off -O compression=lz4 wd da0.eli